-4. FINANCIAL RISK REVIEW
+5. FINANCIAL RISK REVIEW

 This note presents information about the Bank's exposure to financial risks.
-For information on the Bank's financial risk management framework, see Note 26 to the Bank's separate financial statements for the year ended 31 December 2021.
+For information on the Bank's financial risk management framework, see Note 27 in the separate financial statements of the Bank for the year ended 31 December 2022.